-A basic but absolute essential recipe these homemade baked beans are quick, easy and best of all carb count free.
-Once you have tried the homemade version there’s no going back.
+This healthy homemade baked bean recipe is packed full of nutrition and better still has no added sugar.
+These baked beans are quick, easy to make and best of all are (diabetic) carb count free.
+Once you have tried the homemade version there’s no going back to the tinned version!

-Ok so I know reaching in the cupboard and opening a pre-prepared can of baked beans is so easy and you can even get them with reduced sugar and salt.
-But trust me, these homemade baked beans taste delicious and best of all are totally carb count free.
+OK, so I know reaching into the cupboard and opening a pre-prepared can of baked beans is an easy option and you can even buy them with reduced sugar and salt.
+But trust me, these healthy homemade baked beans are so full of flavour, once you try them the easy option pales into insignificance.

-Baked beans are such a wonderful comfort food, perfect with your mash or a jacket potato.
-They are a brilliant side dish with sausages in particular and both children and adults will enjoy them.
+Baked beans are such a wonderful comfort food, perfect with a jacket potato (and cheese of course) for a nutritious lunch or served alongside a big pile of sausage and mash.
+They really do make a brilliant side dish that both children and adults will enjoy.

-They are also incredibly healthy.
-Baked beans are rich in nutrients, as well as provide both fibre and plant-based protein.
-This homemade version is even healthier as it is refined sugar-free and has far less salt than in the processed version.
+This homemade version is also incredibly healthy and good for you.
+The beans and the tomatoes are rich in lots of essential nutrients.
+But the beans in particular provide both fibre and plant-based protein.
+This homemade version is even healthier as it is refined sugar-free and has far less salt than the processed version.

 Cannellini beans are the classic baked bean, however, in this recipe, I like to use a mix of different tinned beans.
-But these homemade baked beans will work with whatever tins of beans you have in your cupboard.
-So why not try mixing it up, as each brings its own unique texture to this dish.
+This just helps to increase the variety of nutrients in this dish.
+But these healthy homemade baked beans will work with whatever you have in your cupboard.
+So why not try mixing it up, as each brings its own unique nutritional profile and texture.

 - refined sugar-free